suap-dev/pong2.0/README.md

  homework 2022-03-17:
+  - experiment with more balls, diferent sizes, try to fk something up with just balls. :) (no rockets)
+  - check the important links that were added
   - read about Object Oriented Programming
+  - read and learn from test1.txt
   - do the tasks from Rocket.lua
-  - experiment with more balls, diferent sizes, try to fk something up with just balls. :) (no rockets)